A photo of the NYC Skyline

 In New York State, hate crimes are defined under Penal Code 485.05.
 A person commits a hate crime when they intentionally select a victim based on their perceived race, color, national origin, ancestry, gender, religion, age, disability, or sexual orientation and commit a specified offense against them.

 New York law covers offenses including assault, manslaughter, murder, stalking, and menacing.
 The penalties for these crimes are increased if they’re prosecuted as hate crimes.
-For example, if a conviction of a Class E felony is determined to be a hate crime, it’s treated as a Class D felony with harsher penalties.
+For instance, if a conviction of a Class E felony is determined to be a hate crime, it’s treated as a Class D felony with harsher penalties.

 2024 Updates to New York Hate Crime Laws